 I was taken aback because I had frequented tapas bars around Spain without problems.
 Occasionally, I would get snarky comments, but I was never flat out refused service.
 That was the moment when I felt most unwelcome in Spain.
 First, I was livid.
 Then I felt sorry for that lowly piece of trash.
-You have to be really miserable to go around with that much hatred inside you.
-I wanted to rip him to shreds but took the higher ground.
+You have to be miserable to go around filled with hatred for those who’ve done nothing to you.
+I wanted to rip that fool to shreds but took the higher ground.
 I wouldn’t stoop to his level.
 Instead, I graciously left the bar with my two companions.

 Co-workers were rude and unfriendly

 At the elementary school in Madrid where I taught English, there was a group of 40-something female teachers who made it quite clear that they didn’t like black people.
 One time, I was sitting at the lunch table with staff and heard them openly mocking my Senegalese twists.
 They didn’t even bother to hide their disparaging remarks.
 I was sitting right across the table!
 I wanted to fight them so badly, but I also needed a job.
 Pretending I didn’t hear them, I continued eating.
-Looking back, I regret not speaking up and standing up for myself.
+Looking back, I regret not speaking up for myself.
+Maybe I could have politely said that they were being disrespectful.
 At the same time, I wonder if doing so would have made a difference.